gentiledv/Giskard-technical-exercise/README.md

 -   **Creation of piece of content to explain the value of Giskard.** This corresponds to "Requirement 3" of the original technical exercise link.
 I opted for a blog post created with Quarto.
 To view the blog post, please download the file named "Ensuring-AI-quality-with-Giskard.html" and open it with your browser of choice.

 -   **Discussion of what could be improved in Giskard's product.** This corresponds to "Requirement 4" of the original technical exercise link.
 I generally enjoyed using Giskard and reading the documentation, so I can only share a few thoughts regarding potential room of improvement, rather than flaws.
 My comments are included in the file "Feedback".
+I've included both a markdown and html file: the markdown for a quick read, and the html to visualize the example I reference.

-Thank you for your time for checking my exercise 😊.
+Thank you for taking the time 😊.

 Best regards,